Become a Coach

 If you do not have one or any of the above awards please contact your relevant county administrator or games manager.

-What do I need to be an Assistant Coach at a Cúl Camp ?
+What do I need to be a Camp Assistant at a Cúl Camp ?
 (16 – 18 years)

 What do I need to do ?

-- Complete Introduction to Gaelic games or Future Leader Coaching module
+- Complete Introduction to Gaelic games (Not Mandatory but desirable)

 - Completed Garda Vetting - parental consent form